ice3-software/between-kit/README.md

 - Src is rearrangeable
 - Dst is rearrangeable
 - Both collections contain 1 cell that is neither draggable nor rearrangeable

+######Example Case 6 - I3UnrarranreableToRearrangeableCollectionsViewController######
+- 2 Collection Views
+- Src doesn't accept Dst
+- Dst accepts Src
+- Src is not rearrangeable
+- Dst is rearrangeable
+- Dst contains 1 undraggable, unrearrangeable placeholder cell
+- Src cells aren't hidden on drag
+- Dst cells are hidden on drag
+- If a cell from the Dst collection is dragged outside of the view it is removed

 Recent Changes